kormyen/vns/CORE/SETUP.md

 - type `git clone git@github.com:kormyen/vns.git` to download repo
 - type `cd vns/CORE` to move into node project
 - type `npm install` to install node dependencies
+- type `ls -l /dev/tty*` to list dev paths of connected Arduino devices.
+Eg: '/dev/ttyACM0', '/dev/ttyUSB0'.
+You can disconnect the devices, run the command, connect them again, run the command again and see what new dev paths show up
+- edit `server.js` to reflect your arduino PDU and CONTROL dev paths
 - type `npm start` to run VNS
-- In a web browser go to `your-pi-IP-address:3000` to access VNS web UI
+- in a web browser go to `your-pi-IP-address:3000` to access VNS web UI and check it works
+- stop node

 Setup VNS service ([reference](https://www.paulaikman.co.uk/nodejs-services-raspberrypi/))
 - type `sudo nano /lib/systemd/system/vnscore.service`